johnbreau/angular-electron/README.md

 ## Electron APIs

- ngx-electron (v.
-1.0.3) was used to expose the Electron APIs - https://github.com/ThorstenHans/ngx-electron
+ [ngx-electron](https://github.com/ThorstenHans/ngx-electron) (v.
+1.0.3) was used to expose the Electron APIs.

 ## Running unit tests